tristanrobert/dashlord-report-action/README.md

           folder: build
 ```

+## Dev

+- A first step is to build a light index of latest scans in `www/src/report.json`. this is done by [`./src/index.js`](./src/index.js).
+- The report website itself live in the `www` folder.

-To work with fresh data, get the `report` artifact from some of your `Build website` dashlord job.
+💡 To work with fresh data, get the `report` artifact from some of your `Build website` dashlord job.